blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_intro.md

 # Modeling State House Races: VA edition

-It’s abundantly clear that Dems and progressives have suffered major setbacks when Republicans control statehouses.
+It’s abundantly clear that Dems and progressives have suffered major setbacks as a result of Republican controlled statehouses.
 On the voting rights front, it’s opened the door to partisan and race-based [gerrymandering](https://www.washingtonpost.com/news/wonk/wp/2015/03/01/this-is-the-best-explanation-of-gerrymandering-you-will-ever-see/) and